Osiris-Team/Desku/README.md

 - Easily develop desktop and mobile apps in one codebase!
 - Minimal memory and cpu usage since no additional JavaScript engine (Node.js) is being used.
-- Each UIs content is provided by a tiny HTTP server and Java <=> JavaScript interactions are handled by a even tinier WebSocket server.
+- Each UIs content is provided by a tiny HTTP server and Java <=> JavaScript interactions are handled by an even tinier WebSocket server.
 - Full Java [FlexBox](https://css-tricks.com/snippets/css/a-guide-to-flexbox/)
 bindings, thus making simple/complex layout creation faster and easier than ever.
 - You decide!
 Code your UI in Java or directly in HTML/CSS, or both!
-- Focus on method-chaining and low-code (checkout the Statics class).
+- Focus on method-chaining and low-code (check out the Statics class).
 - Update the UI asynchronously hassle-free.

 ### Extensions
 A list of all available extensions can be found [here](https://github.com/topics/desku-extension?o=desc&s=updated).
-It can be a single component or a complete suite of multiple components, either way its pretty easy to create a Desku-Extension:
+It can be a single component or a complete suite of multiple components, either way, its pretty easy to create a Desku-Extension:
 1. Start with the [Desku-Gradle-Starter-Extension](https://github.com/Osiris-Team/Desku-Gradle-Starter-Extension) template.
 2. Publish your repo on GitHub with the #desku-extension tag/topic (also mention the Desku version your extension supports / was built with).
 3. Create a release and use JitPack or Maven to host the files.